 If the county engineer determines that any road, bridge, or culvert is inadequate to support a facility's construction or decommissioning, the engineer may require the facility owner or lessee to reinforce or rebuild the road, bridge, or culvert to specifications.
 The key provision in the law authorizes the facility owner or lessee and the county engineer to enter into an agreement regarding transportation plans, reinforcements, modifications, use and repair of roads, financial security to be provided, and other relevant issues.
-This language suggests that the county engineer, in their discretion and in consultation with the affected local subdivision, will be able to establish road construction and maintenance specifications.
+This language suggests that the county engineer, in their discretion and in consultation with the affected local subdivision, will be able to establish road construction and maintenance specifications designed to protect the integrity of the roads and assure compliance with these specifications.